hitesh-2005/PRODIGY_ML_05/README.md

-# 🍕🥗 Food 101 Image Classification | Machine Learning Internship @ Prodigy Infotech
+# 🍕🥗 Food 101 Image Classification

 This project focuses on building a deep learning image classifier to identify types of food from images using the popular **Food-101** dataset.
 The task highlights the real-world application of computer vision in the food industry, health tech, and mobile apps.